lukasmoldon/wikinews/README.md

 | 50. | european | European | european union brexit | Impact_of_Brexit_on_the_European_Union |

 ## Maximum Interestingness 2019 - New York Times: Exemplary results (min_weektotal=10, min_changerate=5)

+- These tables only consider keywords in articles, which have been categorized as 'world news articles' by the respective newspaper.
+- The table lists all keywords which fulfill the following two conditions at the same time in at least one calendar week:
+	- 1. Keyword was mentioned at least 10 times in the news in a week.
+	- 2. Keyword was not mentioned in the respective calendar week before (maximum/infinite changerate of news mentions).
+- Additionally calendar weeks, where these keywords have a changerate of at least 5, are also given.
+- **Column 1:** The row number, the table is sorted  by the first appearing calendar week of each keyword.
+- **Column 2:** The name of the keyword
+- **Column 3:** The changerates, which fulfill the conditions (as described above): The first value in front of the brackets represents the corresponding calendar week number.
+The first value within the brackets represents the total frequency of the keyword in that week.
+The second value represents the changerate compared to the week before.
+- **Column 4:** The computed query for our advanced keyword matching approach
+- **Column 5:** The name* of the resulting Wikipedia article computed from our advanced keyword matching approach.
+Here we use column 4 as query for the API call.

+(* use the link https://en.wikipedia.org/wiki/_PLACEHOLDER_ and replace the placeholder by the name)

 |row|Keyword|week: [ total , changerate ]| computed query (advanced)  | matching result (advanced) |
 |---|---|---|---|---|
 | 1. | charges | 2: [12, inf], 4: [12, 6.0] | charges former court | Impeachment |